2024 Garage Door Buying and Information Guide

 First impressions, curb appeal, best foot forward — your garage door does it all when it comes to the appearance of your home.
 That's especially true of suburban homes built in the last several decades.
 Designed for drive-right-in accessibility, many have garages that occupy up to 30 percent of the front facade.

 Small wonder that upgrading a garage door is a popular home improvement project.
-In fact, according to the 2019 Cost vs. Value report from Remodeling magazine, a garage door replacement is one of the few projects in the survey that recouped more than 90 percent of its initial cost when a house is resold.
+In fact, according to the 2024 Cost vs. Value Report from Remodeling magazine, replacing a garage door recoups more cost at resale than any other home project.
+Homeowners can expect to regain an average of 193.9% on garage door replacement costs.

 Getting Started

 If you're ready to scout out styles and options for a new garage door, take a deep breath: there are a lot of choices.
-Garage door manufacturer Wayne-Dalton, for example, boasts 19 design options, 10 window patterns and 15 colors for its Model 9700 door alone.
-That's a possible 2,850 combinations.
+Garage door manufacturer Wayne Dalton, for example, boasts nearly two dozen design options, each with multiple panel styles, colors and window patterns to choose from.

 Thankfully, many manufacturers' websites are equipped with digital visualization tools that help you sort through possibilities to get started.
 These interactive tools allow you to upload a photo of your house and overlay hundreds of styles, window shapes and colors.
 When you're finished, send your design to the manufacturer for a customized quote.